puppetlabs/puppetdb/documentation/api/wire_format/report_format_v5.markdown

 ### Data type: `<datetime>`

 A JSON string representing a date and time (with time zone), formatted based on the recommendations in ISO 8601.
-For example, for a UTC time, the String would be formatted as `YYYY-MM-DDThh:mm:ss.sssZ`.
+For example, for a UTC time, the string would be formatted as `YYYY-MM-DDThh:mm:ss.sssZ`.
 For non-UTC time, the `Z` may be replaced with `±hh:mm` to represent the specific timezone.